College of Engineering Social Media Reporters

 - Attend campus events, often for free

-- Earn Experiential Learning (EL) credit
+- Earn Experiential Learning (EL) credit (undergraduates only)

 - Attend 2-4 team meetings per semester, provide project updates, and contribute to group discussions